 Admins can also assign specific calls to individual agents to complete, and attach comments to the call assignment.
 Assigned calls are automatically entered into an agent’s to-do list.

 In addition to standard features like audio conferencing, voicemail, and call recording, Aircall also offers:

 - Call queuing

 - Concurrent calling

 - Custom business hours on a per-number basis

 It integrates with over 60 third-party software solutions including Salesforce, Shopify, Slack, Freshdesk, and Zapier.

 Aircall has three paid plans ranging in price from $30.00/user per month to $50.00/user per month and up.

-Whether you want to increase team productivity, improve call paths, or provide a more personalized customer experience, Customer Telephony Integration will revolutionize your company’s workflow.
+Whether you want to increase team productivity, improve call paths, or provide a better customer experience, Customer Telephony Integration will revolutionize your company’s workflow.

-Call center software with CTI also connects a remote workforce and allows smaller businesses to better distribute their agent’s resources.
+Call center software with computer telephony integration also connects a remote workforce and allows smaller businesses to better distribute their agent’s resources.